 FIRST Tech Challenge (FTC) is an amazing competition for students ready to take on high-school-level robotics.
 Students experience the power, excitement, and fun of science, technology, engineering, and math (STEM) with hands-on, minds-on activities – all with robots!

-Teams of middle- and high-school students design, build, and program robots with both autonomous and driver-controlled modes.
+Teams of middle and high-school students design, build, and program robots with both autonomous and driver-controlled modes.
 They take these robots to local and regional tournaments, competing as Alliances against other teams.
 The tournaments feature the same excitement and pressure experienced in more traditional high-school athletics.
-Teams that win at the Championship level advance to the FTC World Championship.
+Teams that win at the Championship level advance to the FIRST Tech Challenge World Championship.